Consensys/quorum-hibernate/docs/samples/shell/README.md

 # Sample Configs: Shell processes

-This directory contains sample config files for a Node Manager that manages a Ethereum Client and Privacy Manager running as shell processes.
+This directory contains sample config files for a Node Hibernator that manages a Ethereum Client and Privacy Manager running as shell processes.

-* [nodemanager-config.sample.json](nodemanager-config.sample.json): Node Manager config file
+* [nodehibernator-config.sample.json](nodehibernator-config.sample.json): Node Hibernator config file
 * [peers.sample.json](peers.sample.json): Peers config file
-* [scripts](scripts): Sample start and stop scripts for Node Manager to use to hibernate/wake up the Ethereum Client and Privacy Manager. (*These are simple examples.
+* [scripts](scripts): Sample start and stop scripts for Node Hibernator to use to hibernate/wake up the Ethereum Client and Privacy Manager. (*These are simple examples.
 In practice the scripts can be as simple or as complex as required.*)